 Wait at least 1 – 2 hours after eating before beginning a far infrared sauna session.

 When you first begin to use your infrared sauna, Start Slowly.
-After you begin to break a sweat, a 20 -30 minute session is recommended.
+You will begin to break a sweat after a 20 -30 minute session.
 After becoming acclimated to infrared heat, users average 25-45 minute sessions.
 Two sessions per day is permissible if you are working on a specific therapy goal.

 Stay Hydrated!
 A good rule of thumb is to divide your body weight by two and drink a minimum of that many ounces of water on a daily basis.
 (160 lbs. divided by 2 = 80 ounces of water or eight 10 ounce glasses of water, daily.
 Drink plenty of good water, fruit juice, iced tea, green tea before, during and after your sauna routine.